New to CrossFit?

-The best way to start CrossFit is by registering for our On-Ramp course.
-On-Ramp meets two to three times per week.
+The best way to start CrossFit is in our Elements Class.
 Each class consists of skill training, followed by a workout, including discussion of as much of the theory and practice of CrossFit, performance and nutrition as the training session allows.
 The workouts begin gently and build in skill demands and difficulty.
 Your mission is to be ready to join regular CrossFit workouts in our gym!
 Your first five days of CrossFit will be the Elements class.

 What to Expect Of Your First Workout